-A Florida elementary school recently made national headlines after video emerged of a police officer hauling off a seven-year-old boy in handcuffs.
+A Florida elementary school made national headlines after video emerged of a police officer hauling off a seven-year-old boy in handcuffs.
 According to reports, a teacher had scolded the child for playing with his food in the cafeteria and the boy reacted by lashing out at the teacher, repeatedly striking and kicking her.
 By the time the student was able to calm down, school administrators had alerted the police, who arrived to arrest him.
-The teacher plans to press charges.
+The teacher planned to press charges.

 As troubling as it is to hear of a first-grader led off in handcuffs, the incident is only an extreme version of a scenario I have seen again and again.
 All too often, when children display challenging behavior, the adults around them react in ways that make matters worse rather than better.
+This is especially the case for children in which rewards and punishment are ineffective.

 That’s not always the case.
 As I often say, a child’s behavior is like the tip of the iceberg, the part that’s visible above the water’s surface.
 When we see an out-of-control child, instead of focusing on what we see, we need to look beneath the surface, to consider what’s triggering the behavior.

 What helped me most to understand that is the work of Dr. Stephen Porges, a preeminent neuroscientist known for his polyvagal theory, a way of explaining stress responses.
 Dr. Porges uses the term “neuroception,” to describe the brain’s ability to detect danger.
 It’s how we distinguish whether situations or people are safe or threatening.
 Before we discipline children, we need to understand whether their neuroception is set at such a low threshold that it triggers defensive behaviors when there is no intention to injure– and whether their actions reflect a subconscious stress response or intentional misbehavior.
+He believes, as do I, that many children with so-called “conduct disorders” detect threat in the physical or relational environment when they are indeed safe.

 For instance, we can’t know exactly what happened in that Florida cafeteria.
 But when a young child attacks another person, the most likely explanation is that the child has a vulnerable nervous system.
 Children who suddenly lash out at others are usually displaying a “fight-or-flight” reaction, driven by the parts of the brain that compel them to act on instinct and impulse.